Skip to main content

 If your document is a PDF, report, contract, or paper, and you want a checkable answer without touching a model config, keep reading.
 A page that answers the wrong version of this question wastes your time.

-A benchmark leaderboard will not tell you how to ask a good question about your own document, and a tutorial will not tell you how to check whether an answer overstates what your document says.
-For a narrower walkthrough of one-document chat, see chatting with a single PDF.
+A benchmark leaderboard will not teach you how to question your own file.
+A model tutorial will not show you how to spot an answer that overstates the source.
+For a focused guide to one-document chat, see chatting with a single PDF.

 A source-grounded document QA workflow